Researchers Find A Remarkable Ripple Effect When You Give Cash To Poor Families

 Edward Miguel, an economist at the University of California, Berkeley, and a co-author of the study, says that until now, research on cash aid has almost exclusively focused on the impact on those receiving the aid.
 And a wealth of research suggests that when families are given the power to decide how to spend it, they manage the money in ways that improve their overall well-being: Kids get more schooling; the family's nutrition and health improves.

-But Miguel says that "as nonprofits and governments are ramping up cash aid, it becomes more and more important to understand the broader economywide consequences."
+But Miguel says that "as nonprofits and governments are ramping up cash aid, it becomes more and more important to understand the broader economy-wide consequences."

 In particular, there has been rising concern about the potential impact on the wider community — the people who are not getting the aid.
 A lot of them may be barely out of poverty themselves.